mpv-player/mpv/DOCS/man/lua.rst

         (undocumented) existing ones.

     ``text``
         The log message.
-Note that this is the direct output of a printf() style output API.
-The text will contain embedded newlines, and it's possible that a single message contains multiple lines, or that a message contains a partial line.

-        It's safe to display messages only if they end with a newline character, and to buffer them otherwise.
+The text will end with a newline character.
+Sometimes it can contain multiple lines.

     Keep in mind that these messages are meant to be hints for humans.
 You should not parse them, and prefix/level/text of messages might change